-The Apple TV wasn't announced during the iPhone 12 event on 13 October, either.
+The Apple TV wasn't announced during the iPhone 12 event on 13 October, nor did it materialise at the company's 10 November Apple Silicon showcase, either.

 The lack of a new and improved - or at least cheaper - Apple TV is astounding given the amount of money Apple has spent creating content for the new TV service.
 Here's how the current Apple TV lineup looks:

 Apple TV 4K: Unveiled in September 2017, it's powered by the A10X Fusion chip found in the 2017 iPad Pro models and based on the A10 chip used in 2016's iPhone 7 and 7 Plus.
 From £179/$179.

 Apple TV HD: An even less powerful model than the 4K, the HD Apple TV launched in 2015 and sports the A8 chip found in the iPhone 6 and 6 Plus (which dates back to 2014.)
 From £149/$149.

 It does seem amiss that Apple has failed to develop the hardware while it has promoted the Apple TV as a gaming console.
 Apple's failure to bring the Apple TV into line with other devices in its line up is disappointing.